Maths curriculum Intent, Implementation and Impact

 We believe Maths to be important in preparing pupils for the future in terms of life skills and career opportunities.
 Pupils will see maths across the curriculum and will develop and apply their skills in different contexts.

 At GMA maths is delivered daily during the hourly maths lesson.
 Our curriculum overview shows the order in which topics are taught across the year groups.
 These lessons cover the National Curriculum objectives, broken down into small steps.
 Lessons are adapted and sometimes individual lesson plans are put in place for children identified as needing additional support.

+Pupils talk enthusiastically about their maths and this is evident in the conversations they have with teachers and with each other.
 The immediate impact of a GMA Maths lesson will be apparent within the lesson.
 The opportunities for discussion, engagement in talk and questioning allow teachers to quickly ascertain the pupils’ level of understanding and provide further guidance as necessary.
 Much of the pupils’ work is marked “live” giving pupils instant feedback on their efforts in order to further their learning.

 Where necessary and possible, intervention is provided as quickly as possible to help maintain the intention that the whole class is working together.